Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 Mission

 We provide efficient, effective, public safety services to the residents and visitors of Boulder County.
 We deliver these services with character, competence, and open communication.
 Fire Management acts as the subject matter experts to the Sheriff for wildfire suppression, prescribed burning, fire restriction implementation, and education.
 Fire Management is responsible for suppression of forest and prairie fires on all unincorporated public lands within the 740 square miles of Boulder County.
-This includes but is not limited to over 100,000 acres of County Open Space and Land Easements, the Arapahoe-Roosevelt National Forest, and a heavily intermixed WUI.
+This includes but is not limited to over 100,000 acres of County Open Space and Land Easements, the Arapahoe-Roosevelt National Forest, and a heavily intermixed Wildland Urban Interface (WUI).
 The program also closely assists local volunteer and paid fire departments with suppression needs and coordination.

 Response